Demand Forecasting: How It Works and How It Can Help Your Business

 We'll take a look at how it all works, and what tools and information you need to apply it to your business.

-Demand forecasting applies algorithms to your sales data to make assumptions on supply chain and inventory activity, allowing a business to define service levels for the future accurately.
-Generating this data and referencing it can make all aspects of inventory planning a lot more informed.
+Demand Forecasting is the process of using sales data to make assumptions on supply chain and inventory activity, allowing a business to define service levels for the future accurately.
+Generating this data for demand forecasting and referencing it can make all aspects of inventory planning a lot more informed.

 On the other hand, qualitative forecasting focuses more on the wider economic climate, relying on estimates and expert opinions that are supported by hard data.
 Qualitative forecasting takes into account emerging technologies and innovations that may affect future sales, as well as pricing and availability changes, product lifecycle, product upgrades, and more.
 All of this information is viewed holistically to predict demand for consumer goods.